ViggoJahr/soccer-prediction-project/report.md

    - Started with a Random Forest model as our baseline
    - Implementation of model training and validation procedures
    - Performance evaluation using various metrics
-   - Future plans to implement XGBoost for comparison
+   - We implemented XGBoost for comparison

 ## 3. Results: Random forest